Wetsuit Care and Maintenance Guide (UK)

 British diving presents unique care challenges compared to tropical use.

-Salt and silt combination: UK dive sites often combine salt water with silty conditions.
+Salt and silt combination: Dive sites often combine salt water with silty conditions.
 This mixture is more abrasive than pure salt water.
 Rinse more thoroughly.

-Longer drying times: UK humidity means suits take longer to dry.
+Longer drying times: British humidity means suits take longer to dry.
 Budget 48+ hours for complete drying.
 Consider a dedicated drying area with good ventilation.

 More frequent use of thick suits: 7mm suits take longer to dry and are harder to store than thin tropical suits.
 Invest in proper wide hangers.

-Thermal cycling: UK weather causes temperature swings even in storage.
+Thermal cycling: British weather causes temperature swings even in storage.
 Store in stable environment to prevent material stress.

-Take our quiz to find the right wetsuit for your UK diving needs.
+Take our quiz to find the right wetsuit for your cold water diving needs.

 Products Mentioned in This Guide